ML-Course-2025/session2/material/activity1.md

 ### Prerequisites

-Ensure you have Python installed on your system along with the following libraries:
+Ensure you install the following libraries:
 - `pandas` for data manipulation,
 - `seaborn` and `matplotlib` for data visualization.